Sphax5117/pyfort-amel-tom-int1/README.md

 - **Tom**
   Developed the main logic of the various challenges, including logic puzzles, games of chance, the Père Fouras challenge, and the final challenge.
-  Throughout the process, they worked closely together, providing mutual logic support.
+  Throughout the process, we worked closely together, providing mutual logic support.